elixir-europe/rdmkit/pages/your_domain/microbial_biotechnology.md

 * Platforms such as [SEEK](https://fair-dom.org/platform/seek/), built on technologies such as ISA, support a large range of systems and synthetic biology projects.
 [SEEK](https://fair-dom.org/platform/seek/) provides a web-based resource for sharing scientific research datasets, models or simulations, and processes.
 [SEEK](https://fair-dom.org/platform/seek/) can be installed locally or [FAIRDOMHub](https://fairdomhub.org/), a version of [SEEK](https://fair-dom.org/platform/seek/) which is hosted by FAIRDOM, is available for general community use.

-## Metabolomic pathways and enzymes - Metadata, ontologies and (meta)data publication
+## Design: Metabolomic pathways and enzymes - Metadata, ontologies and (meta)data publication

 ### Description
 Here we describe some of the available options to accurately represent and store information about the designs of metabolic pathways and functional information about assays.